cogito7/Lab4-5/README.md

 Jadyn Englett - Worked with Brian to add the array into both solutions, organized the files, and created and implemented the struct into Solution Two.

 Melanie Galindo - Coded Solution One.

+William Hamaric - Worked on Solution Two, coded and added the ClassData script file.